openaire/openaire-catalogue-docs/README.md

 NOTE: most changes are reflected live without having to restart the server.

-Before issueing a Pull Request, please ensure that the following command runs successfully:
+Before issuing a Pull Request, please ensure that the following command runs successfully:
 ```
 npm run build
 ```